jmurth1234/tab-complete-input-vue/docs/docs.md

 For more fine grained control over completion behavior, you can use the following methods to build your own behaviour:

  - `getCompletions()` -- Fetches data from the data source if it's a function, and then checks whether the current word is in the list of completions.
-Emits either `tabFailed` or `tabSuccess`
+Emits either `tab-failed` or `tab-success`
  - `selectCompletion(index?: number)` -- Selects a completion from the list of valid current completions, and applies it to the current word.
 If a number is passed, the word at that position will be selected as the completion.

 ## Event Handlers